Urban-Computing-Reading-Group/Reading-Group/README.md

 1.NCF: A Neural Context Fusion Approach to Raw Mobility Annotation <br>
 作者：Renjun Hu, Jingbo Zhou, Xinjiang Lu, Hengshu Zhu, Shuai Ma, and Hui Xiong <br>
 论文链接：http://mashuai.buaa.edu.cn/pubs/tmc2020.pdf <br>

+**Summary:**<br>
+*This work solves the problem of obtaining better POI-based human mobility.
+The motivation is that most studies simply utilize POI check-ins to mine the concerned mobility patterns, the effectiveness, most of which is usually hindered, due to data sparsity.
+So in this paper, the author strives to directly annotate the POIs associated with raw user-generated mobility records.
+They propose a neural context fusion approach, which integrates various context factors in people’s POI-visiting behaviors.
+And their approach incorporates an attention mechanism to deal with the randomized transitions in raw mobility.
+The domain knowledge factors, i.e., distance, time, and popularity.
+Using two real-life data sets, they demonstrate the utility of the obtained POI-based human mobility with a POI recommendation example.*<br>

 分享人：李永康  [PPT](/ppt/李永康NCF分享.pptx)

 2.Learning Stable Graphs from Multiple Environments with Selection Bias <br>